 Every dive shop I have ever rented any gear from has wanted to see my dive certification first.
 This included when I solely checked out air tanks.
 Even if you purchase your own gear to dive, you will have a hard time getting air tanks without a diving license.
-The legal liability of sending someone into the water without any proof they know what they are doing is just too risky for dive shops.
+The legal liability of sending someone into the water with no proof they know what they are doing is just too risky for dive shops.

 Why Should You Get Certified To Dive?

-There are plenty of reasons that you should get your diving certification before diving.
+There are plenty of reasons you should get your diving certification before diving.
 A few of these reasons include knowing the physics of expansion injuries and how to prevent them.
 In addition to being able to recognize the signs and symptoms of decompression sickness, you learn things like buoyancy control in an open water scuba class.

 Learning Basic Equipment Maintenance

 Learning how to attach the regulator to an air tank can ensure that you know your equipment is properly set up.
-In addition to knowing how to set up your equipment, you will learn what to do in case something happens to your scuba gear when you are under the water.
+Besides knowing how to set up your equipment, you will learn what to do in case something happens to your scuba gear when you are under the water.
 There’s nothing scarier than having your regulator fail or your air tank suddenly go empty because of a faulty pressure gauge.
 Knowing what to do in case of this type of emergency is a prime example of why you should take a scuba certification class.